 IDFA DocLab is a festival program for new media within the International Documentary Film Festival Amsterdam(IDFA).
 The mission of IDFA DocLab is to showcase interactive documentaries and other new digital artforms that succesfully push the boundaries of documentary storytelling in the age of the interface.
 Projects are curated and presented online, as well as during live cinema events, exhibitions, workshops and industry panels.

-Besides co-organizing new initiatives, such as the PhotoStories conference, IDFA DocLab occasionally also commissions new works.
+Besides co-organizing new initiatives, such as the PhotoStories conference, IDFA DocLab also commissions new works (often in collaboration with De Brakke Grond).
 Examples include the Moments of Innovation project (in collaboration with M.I.T.
-Open DocLab and Upian) and the Robots in Residence project by Alexander Reben and Brent Hoff (in collaboration with De Brakke Grond).
+Open DocLab and Upian), the Robots in Residence project by Alexander Reben and the Emotional Arcade by Brent Hoff.

 To register for the IDFA Festival, please fill out the accreditation form at www.idfa.nl/industry.
-For most IDFA DocLab events, including the Interactive Reality Conference, tickets are sold seperately as well.
-Details following soon.
+For most DocLab events, including the DocLab Interactive Conference day, tickets are sold seperately as well.

 Every year, 15 projects are selected for the IDFA DocLab Competition for Digital Documentary Storytelling.
-Submissions for 2013 are closed.
-The first upcoming entry deadline will be March 2014.
+Submissions for 2014 are closed.
+The first upcoming entry deadline is March 2015.